bbbates/lt-lint/README.md

 Base plugin for enabling editor linter addons for LightTable.

-Does not actually provide any (useful) linters; is a base dependency for linters, and provides a consistent set of UI components across all linters and editors.
+Does not actually provide any (useful) linters; it is a base dependency for linter plugins, and provides a consistent set of UI components across all linters and editors.

 ## Linter UI components

-TODO
+## For users

-## Instructions for plugin authors
+## For plugin authors
-TODO